mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - Autoconf, Automake and Libtool.md

-# Cheat Sheet - Mac OS X - AUTOCONF, AUTOMAKE and LIBTOOL
+# Cheat Sheet - Mac OS X - Autoconf, Automake and Libtool

 By Jack Szwergold, September 14, 2015

 Mac OS X is a flavor of Unix (Darwin) based on BSD and as such does not contain many commonly available GNU Linux tools in it’s default install.

-So if you are planning on compiling any modern GNU projects you’re going to have to install a few core GNU related tools: `autoconf`, `automake` and `libtool`.
+So if you are planning on compiling any modern GNU projects you’re going to have to install a few core GNU related tools: Autoconf, Automake and Libtool.
 This tutorial explains how to do that.

-#### Installing `autoconf` via official source code archive.
+#### Installing Autoconf via official source code archive.

-First grab a compressed archive from an official `autoconf` source site:
+First grab a compressed archive from an official Autoconf source site:

 	curl -O -L http://ftpmirror.gnu.org/autoconf/autoconf-2.69.tar.gz